Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 BVB excitations turn out to be linearly stable configurations for all values of $q \in (0.4, 1.95)$, with a relevant example shown in the BdG spectrum of Fig.~\ref{fig_2}$(\rm{b_2})$ e.g. for $q=0.5$.
 Due to the single vortex contained in this configuration, only a single pair of negative energy modes is present in this spectrum.
 According to our discussion above, when activated, i.e., upon adding the associated to it eigenvector to the BVB solution, this mode leads to the precessional motion of the BVB structure.
-It is only for significantly deformed BVB configurations, namely for states where the bright soliton dominates the configuration corresponding to $q\leq 0.4$, that oscillatory instabilities (like the one depicted in Fig.~\ref{fig_2}$(\rm{a_2})$) appear.
+It is only for significantly deformed BVB configurations, namely for states where the bright soliton dominates the configuration corresponding to $q\leq 0.4$, that oscillatory instabilities [like the one depicted in Fig.~\ref{fig_2}$(\rm{a_2})$] appear.
 In order to appreciate the effect of the emergent eigenfrequency quartet on the BVB solution, we have added to the latter the corresponding quartet eigenvector.
-A close inspection of the associated density profiles along both spatial directions, namely $|\tilde{\Psi}_{m_F}(x,y_0=0)|^2$ and $|\tilde{\Psi}_{m_F}(x_0=0,y)|^2$, illustrated in Fig.~\ref{fig_2}$(\rm{c_2})-(\rm{f_2})$ reveals that such an addition leads to a right-shifted and asymmetric with respect to the origin, $(x,y)=0$, BVB structure, an outcome that is more pronounced along the $x$-direction.
-With the asymmetry being evident for the $m_F=0$ vortex component and the shift becoming visible in the corresponding $m_F=-1$ bright soliton component.
-In both cases for comparison we show also the relevant unperturbed BVB solution [see dashed black lines in Fig.~\ref{fig_2}$(\rm{c_2})-(\rm{f_2})$] in each case.
+A close inspection of the associated density difference $\Delta \Psi_{m_F}(x,y)$ illustrated in Fig.~\ref{fig_2}$(\rm{c_2})-(\rm{e_2})$, reveals that such an addition leads to an asymmetric across the anti-diagonal ($x=-y$) BVB structure having $\Delta \Psi_{\pm 1}(x>0,y)>0$ and $\Delta \Psi_{0}(x>0,y)<0$.
+In all cases a counterclockwise rotation takes place that is in turn related to the precessional motion of the entire BVB entity observed in the dynamics.
 Finally, the anomalous mode ceases to exist for $q<0.3$ signaling the transition to the GS of the AF phase.
+Moreover, we emphasize at this point that the robustness of stable VBV and BVB stationary states has been also dynamically confirmed by monitoring their spatiotemporal evolution for times up to $t=2.0$s.